-For as much as I enjoyed the first Zombie 'Halloween' movie, there's something about this one that just plain irks me.
-A lot of it has to do with my confusion about certain scenes that take you right out of the movie - one specifically involving a horse.
+As much as I enjoyed the first Zombie 'Halloween' movie, there's something about this one that just plain irks me.
+Much of it concerns my confusion about certain scenes that take you right out of the movie - one specifically involving a mysterious horse.
 If you tell me that I just don't get it, then this is one case where you'd be right.
-I think Zombie tried to add a little art to this otherwise brutal piece and, at least for me, it just didn't work.
-Some claim that it's better than I remember, but I'm just not seeing it.
+I think Zombie tried to add a little art to this otherwise brutal piece, and, at least for me, it just didn't work.
+Some claim it's better than I remember, but I don't see it.

 As the film opens, we see young Michael Myers (this time played by Chase Wright Vanek) hanging out at Smith's Grove Sanitarium, where he is one day visited by his mother (Sheri Moon Zombie) who gives him a gift - a statuette of a white horse.
-This would come into play later (as I mentioned), but it does leave the audience with a "what the hell was that" reaction.
-Anyway, the film then picks up right where the last one left off, so potential spoilers for the ending of the first one here, but I'll try not to go into too much detail.
+This symbolism would come into play later (as I mentioned), but it does leave the audience with a "what the hell was that?" reaction.
+I'm sure it actually means something very deep, but once again, cards on the table, I do not get it.
+Anyway, the film then picks up right where the last one left off, so there are potential spoilers for the ending of the first one here, but I'll try not to go into too much detail.

-Laurie Strode (Scout Taylor-Compton) had a face-off with Michael Myers (Tyler Mane) at the end in which she survives.
-She is soon taken to the hospital by Sheriff Lee Brackett (Brad Dourif - a big name in horror I forgot to mention in my last review), and paramedics pick up survivors Annie Brackett (Danielle Harris) and Sam Loomis (Malcolm McDowell) where Michael's unconscious body is taken in a separate ambulance which, spoiler alert, he eventually escapes in order to have a movie.
+Laurie Strode (Scout Taylor-Compton) has a face-off with Michael Myers (Tyler Mane) at the end of the first film, which she survives, and Sheriff Lee Brackett (Brad Dourif) soon takes her to the hospital.
+Paramedics pick up survivors Annie Brackett (Danielle Harris) and Sam Loomis (Malcolm McDowell).
+Michael's unconscious body is taken in a separate ambulance, which, spoiler alert, he eventually escapes to have a movie.
 One full year passes with Laurie living with Annie and her father while Michael is presumed dead.
-While Laurie is still haunted, others have tried to move on, but as these movies go, we know what's to come.
+While Laurie is still haunted, others have tried to move on, but as these movies go, we know moving on isn't easy.